SellaRafaeli/SellaRafaeli.github.io/index.md

 Hey, my name is Sella Rafaeli.

 I'm a Full-Stack [consultant](/consulting).
-I prefer projects in NYC or TLV.
+I take projects in NYC or TLV.

 I am also into [software](/software), [hiking](/hiking), [psychology](/psychology), [spirituality](/spirituality), and [languages](/languages).